sunyi000/tim-workshop2025/1-running-containers.md

     Deleted: sha256:1e8bb0620308641104e68d66f65c1e51de68d7df7240b8a99a251338631c6911
     ```

-    Alternatively, you can delete images by tag or by a partial image ID.
+    Alternatively, you can delete images by tag.
 In the previous example, the following would have been equivalent:

-     - `docker rmi 31`
-     - `docker rmi ubuntu:16.10`
+     - `docker rmi ubuntu:22.10`

     Running `docker images` should reflect the deleted image.